-Compensation for Board Service in 2022.
+Compensation for Board Service in 2023.
 Each director who is not also an Abeona employee is entitled to receive an annual board fee and an annual committee fee for their service on each Board committee.
 These fees are paid in cash quarterly.
 In addition, we reimburse each director, whether an employee or not, for the expense of attending Board and committee meetings.
 There were no additional fees paid for service as a chairperson of a Board committee, with the exception of the Chairman of the Board who receives an additional \$30,000 per year for serving as Chairman.
-During 2022, the annual board fee was \$50,000 and the annual committee fee was \$7,500 per committee served.
+During 2023, the annual board fee was \$50,000 and the annual committee fee was \$7,500 per committee served.

-In addition, incumbent non-employee directors were each granted equity awards valued at \$37,386 for service on the Board in 2022 consisting of restricted stock.
+In addition, incumbent non-employee directors were each granted equity awards valued at \$271,143 for service on the Board in 2023 consisting of restricted stock.
 All equity awards were granted on a different date than any equity awards to executive officers.
+These equity awards vest one year after the date of grant.

-Director Compensation Table - 2022
+Director Compensation Table - 2023